LMIA Jobs in Saskatchewan — 117 Active Positions

 What is the average salary for LMIA jobs in Saskatchewan?

 The average salary range for LMIA positions in Saskatchewan is $50,000 – $75,000 per year.
-The categories with the strongest current signal are Skilled Trades, Sales & Service, Business & Finance.
+The categories with the strongest current signal are Skilled Trades, Sales & Service, Natural Resources.
 Employers must offer at least the provincial median wage for the position.

 Official sources & review